 Due to these health concerns, regulations have forced the phase–out of asbestos in building products.
 Liability and management concerns have forced building owners to remove asbestos products from their buildings.
 Safety and health concerns have forced the removal of asbestos products during renovations and demolition of old structures.
 And, disposal concerns have placed the asbestos products in polyethylene bags in regulated landfill cells by licensed and protected workers.

 Over the past year, our clients have relied on us to address their asbestos concerns, so their asbestos building materials are managed properly, and their renovation projects conducted safely and efficiently.
 Asbestos will persist as long as building owners continue to manage their buildings.
-MTC will continue to assist these owners to ensure that asbestos building materials are properly handled.
+MTC will continue to assist these owners with asbestos surveys and hazardous materials management to ensure that asbestos building materials are properly handled.